-- Attend neighborhood meetings deemed necessary by the Director of Neighborhood Stabilization, Director of Public Safety and the Alderman of the assigned area, providing information and feedback at all meetings.
+- Attend neighborhood meetings providing information and feedback at all meetings.

-- Respond to Aldermanic and resident complaints made through CSB or as given directly to the NSO.
+- Respond to residents complaints made through CSB or as given directly to the NIS.

-- Monitor and evaluate specifically identified block, neighborhood or ward problems and issues.
+- Monitor and evaluate specifically identified block or neighborhood problems and issues.

-- Keep track of all vacant buildings in assigned area and regularly update information on file.
+- Keep track of all vacant buildings in assigned area.

 - Report unsecured vacant buildings and monitor all until secured.